 - Seize and develop commercial opportunities in the fast-advancing nanotechnology field locally and globally.

-A bachelor’s degree in sciences or engineering, with minimum GPA of 3.0 out of 4.0 is required for admissions into the nanotechnology master’s program.
-Admission is also subject to the general university requirements for graduate program.
-For those students whose grade records indicate promising ability, but who otherwise are not have adequate preparation in sciences or engineering, admission may be granted under the requirement that remedial courses will be taken.
+A bachelor’s degree in sciences or engineering, with a minimum GPA of 3.0 out of 4.0 is required for admissions into the nanotechnology master’s program.
+Admission is also subject to the general university requirements for graduate programs.
+For those students whose grade records indicate promising ability, but who otherwise do not have adequate preparation in sciences or engineering, admission may be granted under the requirement that remedial courses will be taken.